ConYel/my_site_two/README.md

 The opinion of 10,000 men is of no value if none of them know anything about the subject.
 ― Marcus Aurelius

+Follow the argument wherever it leads.
+― Socrates